 Sounds too good an offer to be true?
 That is because it probably is.

-From fraudulent flights to non-existing airline ticket and accommodation voucher, holiday fraud is a big business for scammers and is most frequent during peak holiday times, such as summer and December.
+From fraudulent flights to non-existing airline ticket, and fake voucher, holiday fraud is a big business for scammers and is most frequent in the internet and social media platforms.

 Often criminals will just be after your money.
 However, in many cases, scamming you is just part of a grander plan – criminals will use stolen credit card details to buy legitimate travel services, which they then offer to you at a lower price.